Adults with

 The 5-year analysis of ECHELON-2 for PFS per INV was a post-hoc exploratory analysis.
 This analysis is descriptive in nature, and offers supportive, but not conclusive, clinical information only.
 This analysis was not statistically powered to determine differences between treatment arms.

 Kaplan-Meier estimates of PFS per INV for the ITT population (review * and reference 2).
-A+CHP demonstrated a 2.6x longer median PFS per INV at 5 years.

 1. Median follow-up: 47.6 months2